Digital Marketing Myths You Need to Stop Believing

 Digital marketing is a field with a lot of unique challenges to wrap your head around.
 There are many facets to your digital marketing strategy, so it can sometimes be challenging to sort the facts from fiction.

-Everyone wants to rank first (or even ‘rank zero’) and there is no doubt, it’s a great position to be in!
-There really isn’t a downside for ranking first overall.
+Everyone wants to rank first (or even ‘rank zero’), and there is no doubt, it’s a great position to be in!
+There really isn’t a downside to ranking first overall.
 You’re going to get a ton of traffic compared to ranking anywhere else.
-Traffic equals leads which equal customers which equals profit, right?
+Traffic equals leads which equals customers, which equals profit, right?

 That’s not to say you shouldn’t try to rank higher for all your relevant keywords.
 Just make sure you’re dedicating your resources efficiently.
 It’s better to take care of your business and work on providing value to your customers than to embark on what may be a truly Sisyphean task.

 Myth 4 — I need to use (insert social media platform here)

 From a marketing standpoint, social media is less sexy and more commonplace than most ‘Gurus’ would have you believe.